 People don’t all agree that people like Paul Graham actually add any value to our society.
 Market-based legitimacy is contested by those of us who think it absurd that Candy Crush Saga is thought more valuable a contribution to the world than the combined value of eight African nations.

-Sitting down to predict one’s own demise is a lot to ask the vast majority of struggling Americans.
 But we don’t get to hold a market-based future up for democratic election.

 And so, people like Paul Graham don’t want the rest of us to question how undemocratic a market system is under conditions of extreme wealth inequality.
 They need to win the legitimacy contest so that Americans don’t vote to tax the crap out of them.
 And so they write essays with the implicit premise that we are one nation under market and that all their wealth, coming from the market, is thus earned.